denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Protein Structure Modelling

+We now want to visualise the three dimensional structure of our proteins.
+The proteins we will be loaded into visualisation tools and files are in the PDB format.
+PDB files contain information about the protein such as the atoms in the protein and their coordinates.
+You can read more about this file type on the [rcsb website](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction#:~:text=A%20typical%20PDB%20formatted%20file,the%20atoms%20and%20their%20coordinates.)

 ### g46214

-We now want to visualise the three dimensional structure of our proteins.
 We will first create a directory in our home directory to host all the protein stuctures and any modelling related output by following the command below:

 ```bash
 mkdir -p ~/g46214_modelling_output/tetraploid_g46214_protein_images/movie